Moki38/Moki-ROV2/README.md

 # Moki-ROV2 (Working software, with my setup)

+#If you gonna use this code, please let me know by email!

 Pilot your ROV-PI directly from your PC webbrowser browser.

 If you encounter an issue; please mail details to <rov-pi@team-moki.nl>